Loading...

 Verdict at a Glance

 Private Internet Access (PIA) remains one of the most configurable consumer VPNs in 2026.
 It offers a rare mix of advanced controls, audited no-logs claims, and aggressive pricing.
-The trade-off is trust optics—US ownership and a complex app experience may not appeal to users seeking simplicity or maximum jurisdictional distance.
+The trade-off is trust optics—US ownership and a more complex app experience may not appeal to users seeking simplicity or maximum jurisdictional distance.

 Best for